Skip to content

 What Athletic Trainers Do and How Income Is Earned

 Athletic trainers specialize in injury prevention, rehabilitation, and performance optimization.
-They work in a variety of settings, including schools, professional sports organizations, clinics, and private practices.
-Their responsibilities include evaluating injuries, developing treatment plans, guiding rehabilitation exercises, and providing ongoing care.
+They work in a variety of settings including high schools, universities, professional sports organizations, rehabilitation clinics, corporate wellness programs, and private practices.
+Their responsibilities include evaluating injuries, developing individualized treatment plans, guiding rehabilitation exercises, applying therapeutic modalities, performing manual therapy techniques, and providing ongoing monitoring and care throughout an athlete’s recovery.
+The breadth of physical tasks involved in this role is significant — a typical workday may include kneeling, demonstrating exercises, assisting with mobility, lifting equipment, and providing manual resistance during rehabilitation.

 Why Disability Insurance Is Essential for Athletic Trainers